 A court may set aside a default judgment if it is reasonable to do so.

-Within a short time of the respondent giving notice of his intention to defend the action (usually 14 days), the applicant must file a statement (statement of claim) setting out the facts that he intends to prove to establish his claim
+Within a short time of the respondent giving notice of its intention to defend the action (usually 14 days), the applicant must file a statement (statement of claim) setting out the facts that are relied on to establish the claim

-The respondent then has a similar time to file a responsive defence and, if he chooses to do so, a cross-claim.
+The respondent then has a similar time to file a responsive defence and, if it chooses to do so, a counterclaim.

-If a cross-claim is filed, the applicant must file a defence to cross-claim.
+If a cross-claim is filed, the applicant must file a defence to counter claim.

 The parties may amend their pleadings although sometimes at late stages only with the leave of the court.

 |Summary judgment||If it appears that a party has no arguable claim or defence, the opposing party may apply for summary judgment.|

 This procedure is particularly useful in debt collection matter where a debtor has defended an action only to delay the inevitable outcome. .
 In this situation the respondent has the onus of satisfying the court by way of a detailed affidavit that he at least has an arguable defence.

 If the court is not so satisfied it will summarily award judgment to the applicant.
 If the court is suspicious about the defence, it may impose conditions (usually an order for a payment into court) on the respondent’s right to continuing to defend the action.